JakeHillHub/openc3-vscode/README.md

 Certain python scripting features will not work properly without the [pylance extension](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance).
 This extension automatically generates pylance configuration settings in .vscode/settings.json

+For ruby you will need some extension that supports .rbs type signatures (Extension has only been tested with soutaro.steep-vscode + shopify.ruby-lsp)

 ## Extension Settings

 This extension contributes the following settings: